Do you feel like your Pinterest strategy isn’t bringing the results you need?

 You don’t need to create a dozen pins for every blog post you publish.

 Just start with 2-3 pins to do some testing and see what resonates the best with your audience.
+When you see what people like, give them more by creating fresh pins that are similar.

 Tip: To find out which pins perform the best for you, you should track them in your Pinterest Analytics.
 We’ll come back to this in a minute.